IanMulvany/datasette-testing-bmj-articles/bmj_article_datasette_test.md

 This then created a search field on the article table that searches over title, abstract, subjects and funder names.

+Full text seems to turn off after the glitch app goes to sleep, so it probably needs to be baked in to some startups / wake script.

 # Conclusion

 I'm really impressed with Datasette.
 It supports a huge number of features and plugins that I didn't get a chance to look at at all today.
 These include: